ropg/pinapl/README.md

 But suppose you want to build something with its own user interface.
 Something completely minimal.
 Say all you want is to enter an IP-number or pick a wifi network to use and enter the WPA key.
 Now you're almost forced to use a Raspberry Pi with a special display HAT, or a Beaglebone Black with a display cape, or something similar.
 And these displays are wonderful.
 If you have the time to play around, you can make these small displays do amazing things.
 The displays are connected to the system using SPI, so they are fast and they have a framebuffer interface so you can even use a framebuffer web-browser or run Xwindows on them.
 But not every system gives you easy access to an SPI-port, you may have to compile kernel modules of varying code quality, the touch screen might have a separate port, etc, etc.

 This project is nothing like that.
 Here we present an extremely easy way to create decent-looking functionality using a touch-screen module that has a bit of built-in intelligence and hooks up to anything that has 5 volts and a 5V or 3.3V level serial port available.
+It uses Lua, a very lightweight programming language.
+The Lua interpreter, the libraries and the code for the example from the video all together use up around 200 kilobytes of storage on my OpenWRT system.

 [![](images/example-lua.jpg)](http://www.youtube.com/watch?v=k3sRRXSDI7Y)